Ngaire Woods: Career

-Woods established herself as a prominent scholar at Oxford, focusing on global economic governance and the role of international institutions.
+Woods established herself as a scholar at Oxford, focusing on global economic governance and the role of international institutions.
 In the early 2000s she founded the Global Economic Governance Programme at Oxford University, an interdisciplinary research program dedicated to improving the governance of international organizations and economic policy-making.

 She also co-founded the Oxford–Princeton Global Leaders Fellowship program (together with Professor Robert O. Keohane of Princeton University), which supports scholars and practitioners from around the world in the field of global governance.

 Woods led the conception and development of the Blavatnik School of Government and was appointed its inaugural Dean in 2011.
 The Blavatnik School is Oxford's school of public policy.
 As the founding dean, Woods oversaw the school’s launch, curriculum development, and the construction of its award-winning Oxford campus.
 Under her leadership, the school developed into a globally recognized institution for government and public policy education.
-As of 2025, Woods continues to serve as Dean.
+As of 2026, Woods continues to serve as Dean.

 In addition to her dean role, Ngaire Woods holds the position of Professor of Global Economic Governance at Oxford University.

 She has been a faculty member in Oxford’s Department of Politics and International Relations and a Senior Research Fellow of University College.

 In early 2021, Woods was appointed by the G20 to the High Level Independent Panel (HLIP) on financing the global commons for pandemic preparedness and response, co-chaired by Ngozi Okonjo-Iweala, Tharman Shanmugaratnam and Lawrence Summers.

 At Oxford she founded the Global Economic Governance Programme (currently directed by Emily Jones) and is the co-founder (with Robert Keohane) of the Oxford–Princeton Global Leaders Fellowship programme.

 She is a Fellow of the Academy of Social Sciences and an International Honorary Member of the American Academy of Arts and Sciences, and an Honorary Fellow of the Royal Academy of Arts.